raden/end-point-blog/2025/01/getting-output-from-jps-with-nrpe.md

 $ sudo -s -u nrpe jps -l
 91711 jdk.jcmd/sun.tools.jps.Jps
 ```
+For now, we can opt whether to use "jetty" service script as the process check tool or we could use jps.
+For this writing's purpose, let us focus on `jps`.

 Consider the following example of a bash script, which will dump the Java process ID inside a temporary file.
 We can use this script to be invoked as an NRPE script.
 ```bash